iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 13

-- Gently pull the pick out so that just the tip stays tucked between the digitizer and the frame.
+- Gently slide that pick out so just the tip's snug between the digitizer and frame – easy does it!

-- Carefully slide the pick over the front camera to loosen the adhesive.
+- Now, glide the pick right above the front camera to break up that sticky adhesive.

-- Leave the pick resting near the right side of the front camera before moving on to the next step.
+- Park the pick close to the right side of the front camera for now; we'll pick this up soon.

 Step 14

-- Pop that pick back in and glide it up towards the top-right corner of your device, ensuring that the top adhesive is fully released.
-You're doing great!
+- Slide that pick back in and guide it towards the top-right corner of the device to fully loosen the top adhesive.

-- Keep that pick in place at the top-right corner to stop the adhesive from getting all clingy again.
-Nice job!
+- Leave the pick in the top-right corner to keep the adhesive from sticking back together.

 Step 15

-- Warm up your iOpener and press it against the right edge of your device for a solid two minutes.
-It's like giving your device a little spa treatment—nice and cozy!
+- Warm up your iOpener and press it gently along the right edge of the device for two minutes to get things loosening up nicely.

 Tools Used